Waste management in Turkey: Waste mismanagement practices

 The main question in the field of waste management is not the legal arrangement itself; but the deficiencies in implementing them.
 While Turkey uses a diffuse approach to manage its waste, the effectiveness of application process has been negatively affected due to repetitions and gaps in sharing roles and responsibilities among different agencies.
 This situation, coupled with insufficient institutional capacity and weak technical infrastructure, limits the ability of related legislation to direct the implementation.
-Turkey is also yet to develop a comprehensive and specific national strategic plan on waste management, or on the climate change overall.
+Turkey is also yet to develop a comprehensive and specific national strategic plan on waste management.

-Turkstat reported that waste was Turkey's largest source of methane emissions with 58% between 1990-2011.
 Eurostat data indicates that Turkey did not recycle any of its municipal solid waste between 2001-2010, although poor reporting, not performance, was given as the cause for the absence of data.
 The Turkish Ministry of Environment and Urbanization reports the total amount of recycled packaging waste in 2009 to be 2.5 million tonnes, and certainly part of this recycled packaging waste is from MSW sources, but the share is unknown.
 Out of the approximate 30 million tonnes of municipal waste generated in 2010, 25 million tonnes or 84% were collected and about 98% of this collected waste was landfilled either in sanitary landfills (54%) or dumpsites (44%).